 Alternative loans are private education loans through a private lender to help finance the unmet cost of attendance at Southern New Hampshire University.
 We recommend that you apply for financial aid by completing the FAFSA (Free Application for Federal Student Aid) before applying for an alternative loan to ensure receipt of maximum federal, state and university aid.

 Approval and interest rates are based on the credit worthiness of the student borrower and cosigner and vary from lender to lender.
 You should exhaust all federal, state and university options including the Federal Parent PLUS Loan and Federal Graduate PLUS Loan before borrowing an Alternative loan.
-Alternative loans are not federally guaranteed and have less favorable terms and conditions.
-Alternative loans also carry a variable interest rate with no cap.
+Alternative loans are not federally guaranteed and may offer both variable and fixed interest.

 Private loan processing, from applying with the lender to the time when funds credit to your account, can take 4-6 weeks.
-It is highly recommended that you apply for an entire year's worth of funding at one time; otherwise it will take 4-6 weeks every time you apply.
+It is highly recommended that you apply for an entire year's worth of funding at one time thereby eliminating credit checks and additional processing time.

 Due to recent changes in the Truth in Lending and the Higher Education Opportunity Act, there are additional requirements for alternative loans.
 Please read the following carefully in order to understand the changes and how they impact you, the borrower.

-Students must apply for enough funding to cover the whole academic year as funds will be disbursed for each semester or term that you are enrolled in
+Students must apply for enough funding to cover the whole academic year as funds will be disbursed over the academic year